bootprint/bootprint-openapi/README.md

 ## Configuration options

 *Disclaimer: I have not written any unit tests to verify these options yet.
-(In fact, I haven't written any unit tests at all for this module.
  I am sure I will do so some time, but until then I cannot guarantee anything.
  You are welcome to test the options and submit bugs or even tests.*

 The configuration object can contain the following options: